jgeraigery/SpotlightHelp/pages/SpotlightCloud/cloud_settings_organizations.md

    {% include imageCloud.html file="create-organization-screen-grab.png" alt="Create organization" %}

-3. Enter the name you’d like to use for your organization.
+3. Enter the name you would like to use for your organization.

    {% include imageCloud.html file="organization-name-screen-grab.png" alt="Share data with the team" %}